- 56 cents for “all earners” for full-time year-round + part-time and part-year

 68 cents for full-time, year-round earners

-For every dollar earned by all nondisabled men, disabled women earners (full-time, part-time, and part-year), bring home a mere 56 cents due to a long history of ableism, institutionalization, and workplace discrimination.
+On this day, we recognize that for every dollar earned by all nondisabled men, disabled women earners (full-time, part-time, and part-year), bring home a mere 56 cents due to a long history of ableism, institutionalization, and workplace discrimination.
 While disabled workers are especially likely to work part time, even when looking at disabled women working full time and year round, they are still only paid 68 cents for every dollar paid to a nondisabled man working full time, year round.
 Like all gender pay gaps, the wage gaps for disabled women of color are even wider due to the intersectional and compounding nature of sexism, racism, and ableism.